AleksandrRogov/DynamicsWebApi/README.md

 ## JavaScript Callbacks
 Please use the following library that implements Callbacks : [DynamicsWebApi with Callbacks](https://github.com/AleksandrRogov/DynamicsWebApi/blob/master/DynamicsWebApi/Scripts/DynamicsWebApi.jQuery.js).

-At this moment a Callbacks version of the library depends on [jQuery](https://github.com/jquery/jquery)
+At this moment a Callbacks version of the library depends on [jQuery](https://github.com/jquery/jquery).
+Eventually this dependency will be removed, this change should not impact any part of the code written using the pre-release version of the DynamicsWebApi.

 ### Dependencies
 * [jQuery](https://github.com/jquery/jquery)